danielharrington06/COMP0002-C-Coursework/README.md

 ## 📘 Description

-This program implements a robot simulation and drawing system using C and the provided drawing library (`graphics.c`, `graphics.h`, and `drawapp-4.5.jar`).
+This program implements a robot simulation and drawing system using C and the provided drawing library (`graphics.c`, `graphics.h` and `drawapp-4.5.jar`).

-The program displays a tile-based arena surrounded by walls, with markers and obstacles placed at random positions.
+The program displays a tile-based arena with markers and obstacles placed at random positions.

 A robot, represented by a triangle, moves around the arena following a control algorithm.
 It can:
-- Move forward, turn left/right, and detect walls or obstacles.
+- Move forward, rotate left/right, and detect walls or obstacles
-- Detect and pick up markers.
+- Detect and pick up markers
-- Drop markers at specific locations (e.g. a corner).
+- Drop markers at specific locations (e.g. a corner)

 The arena and obstacles are drawn on the background layer once, while the robot is animated on the foreground layer, giving the effect of movement without redrawing the background.